 WATT CHOICES also has an online energy audit component that will incorporate actual electric usage history to produce an in-depth report detailing ways your business can save energy and money.
 In addition, WATT CHOICES provides online informational resoures such as a commercial energy systems library, as well as explanations about how energy and demand billing concepts work.

 This program offers incentives to help your small or medium-sized business become more energy efficient.
 Under this program, you can receive a $400 grant towards a business or building energy audit and no- to low-interest financing up to $50,000.

-The Pittsburgh 2030 District is presented by The Efficiency Network (TEN).
-TEN offers 2030 District Property Partners powerful tools to help reach their ambitious energy reduction goals.
+The Efficiency Network (TEN) offers 2030 District Property Partners powerful tools to help reach their ambitious energy reduction goals.

 TEN's initial assessment addresses utility usage within existing building systems.
 Results are compiled into an Efficiency Navigator that benchmarks buildings and identifies cost-effective and high-impact energy efficiency opportunities.

 If a District Property Partner decides to move forward from the report stage, TEN will provide a customized dashboard of actionable projects with firm pricing, detailed financial (ROI, NPV) and utility (KW, kWh, therm, kgal) information, sustainability metrics, and a range of project financing options.

 Property Partners can use ENERGY STAR Portfolio Manager to benchmark building performance for energy intensity and water use--and easily share this information with the Pittsburgh 2030 District's aggregated tracking database.

 - Partners with an existing Portfolio Manager account can share their property with the Pittsburgh 2030 District.
 Refer to this "How To" guide to learn more.
 Add Isaac Smith (firstname.lastname@example.org) as one of your contacts, then share your property with him.